storyprotocol/hook-dev-template/README.md

-# Lock License Hook
+# Hook Template: `LockLicenseHook.sol`

-`LockLicenseHook.sol` lets you stop/lock license minting.
+This is a template repository meant to show developers how to write and test their own license hooks on [Story](https://docs.story.foundation).
+This template uses `LockLicenseHook.sol` as an example, which is the most basic form of a license hook that lets you stop/lock license minting.

 ## Quick Start